-PHYSICS FOR ELECTRICAL SCIENCE (Common to Group B)
+COURSE NAME: PHYSICS FOR ELECTRICAL SCIENCE

+(Common to Group B)

-Course Code GBPHT121 CIE Marks 40 Teaching Hours/Week (L: T:P: R) 3:0:2:0 ESE Marks 60 Credits 4 Exam Hours 2 Hrs.
-30 Min.
-Prerequisites (if any) None Course Type Theory + Lab
+Course Code GBPHT121 CIE Marks 40 Teaching Hours/Week (L: T:P: R) 3:0:2:0 ESE Marks 60 Credits 4 Exam Hours 2 Hrs 30 Mins Prerequisites (if any) None Course Type Theory + Lab

-- 1. To provide students with a solid background in the fundamentals of Physics and to impart this knowledge in Electrical Science disciplines. - 2.
-To develop scientific attitudes and enable students to correlate Physics concepts with their core programs. - 3.
-To equip students with practical knowledge that complements their theoretical studies and develop their ability to create practical applications and solutions in engineering based on their understanding of Physics.
+- 1. To provide students a solid background in the fundamentals of Physics and to impart that knowledge in Electrical Science disciplines.
+The course is designed to develop scientific attitudes and enable the students to correlate the concepts of Physics with the core programmes. - 2.
+To make the students gain practical knowledge to correlate the theoretical studies and to develop practical applications of engineering.